What are the proposed changes in income tax after submitting finance bill 2019 in the national parliament by finance minister A H M Mustafa Kamal FCA?

 Or are you a CA student?

 You regularly require the updated tax rules and regulations to conduct audit work or are you preparing yourself for the next November-December 2019 exam?

-I have divided the changes into following major areas which will help you to know the changes at a glance:
+I have divided the changes of income taxes into following major areas which will help you to know the changes at a glance:

 - Tax rate, reduced tax rate and minimum tax